nickharris808/prevolt/Portfolio_A_Power/patents/PROVISIONAL_PATENT_FAMILY_7_POWER_GATED_DISPATCH.md

 ## ABSTRACT

-A network-authorized hardware compute gating system prevents unauthorized compute operations in distributed computing infrastructure.
-A network switch evaluates facility power state and issues cryptographically-signed temporal tokens to authorized compute nodes.
-Each compute node includes a hardware token validator that verifies token authenticity and temporal validity in less than 10 nanoseconds.
-A clock-gated dispatcher enables or disables clock signals to execution units based on token validity.
-Instructions are physically prevented from executing in the absence of a valid token.
-The system eliminates grid overload events caused by uncoordinated compute bursts, enables per-instruction compute metering, and provides hardware-enforced bypass resistance.
-Implementation requires fewer than 5,000 logic gates and operates at 1 GHz with 32% timing margin.
+A system and method for network-switch-authorized hardware compute gating in GPU-based distributed computing infrastructure.
+A network switch—uniquely positioned with visibility into egress queue depth, traffic class, and pending compute requests—issues temporal authorization tokens with microsecond-granularity validity windows (10-1000 µs) synchronized to facility power dynamics.
+Tokens are embedded in-band within packet headers (e.g., IPv6 extension headers, VXLAN reserved fields) and validated at line-rate as part of the fast-path receive pipeline—without invoking slow control-plane software.
+At each compute node, a hardware token validator implemented as combinational logic (no firmware override) verifies token authenticity and temporal bounds in less than 10 nanoseconds.
+A clock-gated dispatcher positioned at the specific microarchitectural boundary between the GPU Command Processor and Streaming Multiprocessor execution clusters gates clock signals in a fail-closed configuration: clocks are disabled by default and enabled only upon successful token validation.
+The combination of (1) in-band line-rate token delivery, (2) hardware gating at the CP-to-SM dispatch boundary, (3) microsecond-scale temporal validity tied to power dynamics, and (4) network switch as issuing authority with queue-depth visibility provides a coordinated power authorization mechanism that prevents grid overload while operating at nanosecond timescales matching instruction dispatch rates.
+Implementation requires fewer than 5,000 logic gates and meets 1 GHz timing with 32% margin.

 ---